cometbft/cometbft/spec/core/data_structures.md

 | max_bytes | int64 | Maximum size of a block, in bytes.                      | 1            |
 | max_gas   | int64 | Maximum gas wanted by transactions included in a block. | 2            |

-The `max_bytes` parameter must be greater or equal to -1.
+The `max_bytes` parameter must be greater or equal to -1, and cannot be greater than the hard-coded maximum block size, which is 100MB.
-If set to -1, the limit is the maximum size for a block, hard-coded to 100MB.
+If set to -1, the limit is the hard-coded maximum block size.

 The `max_gas` parameter must be greater or equal to -1.
 If set to -1, no limit is enforced.